 - Establish a regular routine for updating your models and maps.
 This can be weekly, monthly or quarterly depending on your firm’s needs for new data.

-Companies which remain loyal to traditional business workflow and architecture may face the risks of stale analysis due to stale data, which ultimately leads to bad decisions that can lead to drastic consequences downstream.
+Companies that remain loyal to traditional business workflow and architecture may face the risks of stale analysis due to stale data, which ultimately leads to bad decisions that can lead to drastic consequences downstream.
 Therefore, embrace responsive business architecture to avoid these pitfalls, especially if you have to get things right from the first time.
-And remember: the more responsive your architecture is to internal and external factors, the higher the quality of insights it can deliver to decision makers.
+And remember: the more responsive your architecture is to internal and external factors, the higher the quality of insights it can deliver to decision-makers.